New Sierra Madre City Hall Gardens Reflect Rich History

 Open: Visible 24×7

 The City of Sierra Madre, Sierra Madre Garden Club, the Sierra Madre Community Foundation, and FormLA Landscaping brought the new look of LA landscapes to Sierra Madre City Hall in November 2015.
-The new public gardens conserve water and beautify the civic center property.
-The El Nino of 2016 is expected to help the garden quickly establish itself.
+The gardens are now well-established, lush and leafy, and now attract residents, birds and butterflies!

-In addition to fire resistant and slope saving plants, the garden includes a variety of native edible and medicinal plants.
-These honor the areas history as an agricultural hub for the largest indigenous population in North America.
+In addition to fire defensive and slope saving plants, the garden includes a variety of native edible and medicinal plants.
+These honor the area’s history as an agricultural hub for the largest indigenous population in North America.
 Birds, butterflies, and native fauna will flock to the gardens, as native foliage provides their most favored sources of food and shelter.